COVID-19 Care Preparation and Pathways

 - no or mild symptoms and signs (fever, sore throat, malaise, headache, muscle pain, nausea, vomiting, diarrhoea, loss of taste and smell)

-- no new shortness of breath or difficulty breathing on exertion
+- minimal shortness of breath or difficulty breathing on exertion

 - no evidence of lower respiratory tract disease during clinical assessment or on imaging (if performed)